MrSaighnal/GCR-Google-Calendar-RAT/README.md

 # GCR-Google-Calendar-RAT
+Google Calendar RAT is a PoC of Command&amp;Control over Google Calendar Events, This tool has been developed for those circumstances where it is difficult to create an entire red teaming infrastructure.
+To use GRC, only a Gmail account is required.
-Google Calendar RAT is a PoC of Command&amp;Control over Google Calendar Events The script creates a 'Covert Channel' by exploiting the event descriptions in Google Calendar.
+The script creates a 'Covert Channel' by exploiting the event descriptions in Google Calendar.
 The target will connect directly to Google."
 It could be considered as a layer 7 application Covert Channel (but some friends would say it cannot be :) very thanks to my mates "Tortellini" https://aptw.tf )

 ![image](https://github.com/MrSaighnal/GCR-Google-Calendar-RAT/assets/47419260/8e4e1f83-8141-408d-8910-e8e92896b8e4)

-# How it works
+## How it works
 GCR attempt to connect to a valid shared Google Calendar link and after generating a unique ID check for any yet-to-be-executed commands.
 If it is not able to find any command, it creates a new one (fixed to "whoami") as a proof of connection.
 Every event is composed by two part: